 Karthik is a Program Associate at the Aspen Institute College Excellence Program.
 His work at CEP focuses on the Aspen Prize for Community College Excellence and the SIEMENS Technical Scholars programs.
 Prior to joining the Aspen Institute, Karthik taught PreCalculus at IDEA Mission College Prep in South Texas for three years.
 When he’s not working, he spends an inordinate amount of time actively searching for Lakers- and Packers-themed baby items for his niece.
 Karthik holds a B.A. of Business Administration, Marketing, with a minor in Economics and concentration in Finance from the College of William and Mary.

-Rachel James is an intern with the College Excellence Program, where she supports leadership programming and other projects across the program.
+Rachel James is a Program Coordinator with the College Excellence Program, where she supports leadership programming and other projects across the program.
 She assists with the logistics and execution of sessions for the Aspen Presidential Fellowship for Community College Excellence and completes projects relating to program outreach, open access curricular resources, and communication with Fellows and partners.
 Prior to joining Aspen, Rachel worked for Broward College’s Office of Advancement/Foundation office.
 Her role included special events and donor relations.
 Rachel holds an A.A. in Education from Broward College and recently received a B.A. from Florida Atlantic University in Communication Studies.

 Tania (Nguyen) LaViolet, Ph.D.